hidem1129-oss/Modular-Factory-System/Hardware/Manufacturing/README.md

 For example, I use resistors from YAGEO, but you can use products from another vendor such as KOA.

+However, even if the IC is replaced, operation cannot be guaranteed.

 ---

 ## Related Documents